Galois cohomology of reductive groups over global fields

 In the case when $F$ is a $p$-adic field (a finite extension of the field of $p$-adic numbers $\Q_p$), Kottwitz \cite{Kot84} noticed that the set $H^1(F,G)$ has a canonical structure of an abelian group, and he computed this abelian group in \cite[Proposition 6.4]{Kot84} in terms of the center of a Langlands dual group for $G$.
 One can rephrase Kottwitz's formula in terms of $\pi_1(G)$, see \cite[Corollary 5.5(i)]{Brv98} or Labesse \cite[\S1.6]{Labesse99}.
 The result, which is essentially \cite[Theorem 1.2]{Kot86}, is a functorial bijection $H^1(F,G) \to \pi_1(G)_{\G\sub F,{\Tors}}$, where $\pi_1(G)_{\G\sub F,{\Tors}}$ denotes the torsion subgroup of the group of $\G\sub F$-coinvariants of $\pi_1(G)$.
 This bijection induces a functorial abelian group structure on $H^1(F,G)$, namely, the unique one that turns this bijection into an isomorphism of groups.

-In the case $F=\R$, the set $H^1(F,G)$ was computed in \cite{Borovoi88} (see also \cite{Borovoi22-CiM}) using the method of Borel and Serre \cite[Theorem 6.8]{Borel-Serre}, and was computed in \cite[Theorem 7.14]{BorTim21} using the method of Kac \cite{Kac69}.
+In the case $F=\R$, the set $H^1(F,G)$ was computed in \cite{Borovoi88} (see also \cite{Borovoi22-CiM}) using the method of Borel and Serre \cite[Theorem 6.8]{Borel-Serre}, and in \cite[Theorem 7.14]{BorTim24} using the method of Kac \cite{Kac69}.
 There is a computer program computing $H^1(\R,G)$ (even when $G$ is not necessarily reductive or connected); see \cite{BG23}.
 Note that over $F=\R$, the set $H^1(F,G)$ for a reductive $F$-group $G$ cannot be computed in terms of $\pi_1(G)$ only.
-While Kottwitz's map $H^1(F,G) \to \pi_1(G)_{\G\sub F,{\Tors}}$ from \cite[Theorem 1.2]{Kot86} still exists, it is neither injective nor surjective.
+While Kottwitz's map $H^1(F,G) \to \pi_1(G)_{\G\sub F,{\Tors}}$ from \cite[Theorem 1.2]{Kot86} still exists, in general it is neither injective nor surjective.
 Instead, there is an exact sequence of pointed sets

-where the last map is induced by the norm homomorphism for the action of $\G\sub{F}=\Gal(\C/\R)$ on $\pi_1(G)$.
+where the last map is induced by the norm homomorphism for the action of $\G\sub{F}$ on $\pi_1(G)$.
 Here $G_\ssc$ is the universal cover of the commutator subgroup $[G,G]$ of $G$.
-Contrary to the case of non-archimedean $F$, the set $H^1(F,G_\tx{sc})$ need not be a singleton for $F=\R$, and there is generally no functorial group structure on $H^1(F,G)$; see \cite[Appendix A]{BorReich24}.
+Contrary to the case of non-archimedean $F$, the set $H^1(F,G_\tx{sc})$ need not be a singleton for $F=\R$, and there is no functorial group structure on $H^1(F,G)$; see \cite[Theorem 1.2]{Borovoi24-Group-structure}.

-Recall that a {\em global field} is a number field or a global function field.
-A {\em number field} is a finite extension of the field $\Q$ of rational numbers.
-A {\em global function field} is a finite extension of the field $\mb{F}_q(t)$ of rational functions over a finite field.
+Let $F$ be a global field, that is, a finite extension either of the field $\Q$ of rational numbers, or of the field $\mb{F}_q(t)$ of rational functions over a finite field.
+Write $\V_F$ for the set of places of $F$.